KaeroDot/co2minimeter/README.md

   - Humidity (blue line, right axis, offset) - auto-scaled
   - Gap detection: Shows breaks in data when measurements are interrupted (e.g. restart of the device)
   - Date format: YYYY-MM-DD
+  - **Note**: Plots are generated every 15 minutes.
+After device startup, wait ~15 minutes for the first plot to appear
 - **Measurement Table**: Complete list of all measurements in the current 12-hour window with timestamp, CO<sub>2</sub>, temperature, and humidity
 - **History Page**:
   - Access via "History" button on main page